Galiant/react-universal-blog/README.md

 - [Cosmic JS](https://cosmicjs.com/) for content management
 - [Babel](https://babeljs.io/) for convert our ES6 and React JSX into browser-compatible JavaScript
 - [Webpack](https://github.com/webpack/webpack) for bringing everything together into a bundle.js file
+- [Bootstrap Blog Theme](https://startbootstrap.com/template-overviews/clean-blog/) focusing more on functionality than style, here I’ll use a pre-built front-end theme